mavillez/Oblivion/docs/source/scripts.rst

 stacks or there is a need to test different setups.

 So, the user can add int othe script the following line ``export MODULEPATH=<PATH TO THE MODULES CORE>`` before the list of modules to be loaded.
-Here is an example
+Here is an example:

 .. code-block:: console